digitalbazaar/bnid/README.md

 ### `IdDecoder`

-An `IdEncoder` encodes an array of id bytes into a specific encoding.
+An `IdDecoder` decodes a specific encoding into array of id bytes.

 #### `constuctor(options)`